SayHerName

 In May 2015, the AAPF released a report entitled "Say Her Name: Resisting Police Brutality against Black Women", which outlined the goals and objectives of the #SayHerName movement.
 In July 2015, Sandra Bland, a woman who had been taken into police custody after a traffic violation, was found hanged three days later in her jail cell.
 Following Bland's death, the AAPF, the Center for Intersectionality and Social Policy Studies at Columbia Law School, and Andrea Ritchie issued an updated version of the original report.

-Drawing from the AAPF report, the #SayHerName movement strives to address what it believes is the marginalization of Black women within both mainstream media and the #BlackLivesMatter movement.
+Drawing from the AAPF report, the #SayHerName movement strives to address the marginalization of Black women within both mainstream media and the #BlackLivesMatter movement.
 Of the movement's many agendas, one includes commemorating the women who have died due to police brutality and anti-Black violence.